Julie Bernhardt: AVERT

 In 2004, Bernhardt joined the Florey Institute to become Principal Investigator of the AVERT Early Intervention Research Group.
 AVERT was the largest acute stroke rehabilitation trial in the world.
 Over 2000 stroke patients were recruited from 56 acute stroke units in Australia, New Zealand, the United Kingdom, Malaysia, and Singapore from 2006–2014.
 Within the AVERT group, Bernhardt led a team of over 1000 clinicians and researchers.
 The trial aimed to identify if receiving very early mobilisation (VEM) within 24 hours of stroke is beneficial for stroke recovery, and if so, how much and what frequency is best.
 The studies in AVERT focused on understanding how these early exercise-based interventions after stroke may alter bone, muscle and brain.
 The results of AVERT were presented at the European Stroke Organisation Conference in Glasgow in April 2015.
 While AVERT was completed in 2016, Bernhardt continued to lead the extension of the trial, AVERT-DOSE (Determining Optimal early rehabilitation after Stroke).
 This trial tests eight different mobility training regimens to see what dose of mobility training is best early after stroke.
 AVERT-DOSE is recruiting over 2500 patients in six countries: Australia, New Zealand, the United Kingdom, Malaysia, Singapore, and India.

 Boards and other activities

 From 2006 to 2014, Bernhardt was a non-executive director for the National Stroke Foundation.
 She has been on the Steering Committee of the Australian Stroke Research Network since 2011 and from 2013–16, she was co-chair for Australasian Stroke Trials Network.

 In 2015, Bernhardt became a director of the NHMRC Centre of Research Excellence in Stroke Rehabilitation, which aims to accelerate discovery and translation in the field of stroke rehabilitation She was chair of the research committee for the World Federation of Neurorehabilitation from 2016 to 2020.
 Bernhardt has been on the board of the World Stroke Organisation since July 2014 and Chair of the research committee of WSO since April 2017.

-She also founded and leads the Stroke Recovery and Rehabilitation Roundtable, which brings together researchers, clinicians, funders and consumers to identify key stroke research priority areas.
+She founded and lead the first Stroke Recovery and Rehabilitation Roundtable in 2017, which brings together researchers, clinicians, funders and consumers to identify key stroke research priority areas.
+Three roundtables have met and published statements providing consensus on research and critical needs; papers were published in 2017, 2019 and 2023.
+The 2025 roundtable was held in Aberdeen Scotland.